cfsalina/cfsalina/README.md

 ### Channels
 - https://www.youtube.com/gotoconferences
-  - A channel with great conferences created for developers and by developers.
+  - A youtube channel with great conferences created for developers and by developers.
 A broad range of topics with videos released daily.

+---

+### 📧 Contact

+- Please feel free to contact me with any questions or suggestions.
+- I'm Open to Work.
+- All the contact details are on my [LinkedIn](https://www.linkedin.com/in/carlossalinas/).